Complex hypersurfaces in direct products of Riemann surfaces: From homomorphisms to complex hypersurfaces

-In this section we will prove the main technical result of this work.
-The results described in the introduction will be consequences of this result and the techniques used in its proof.
+In this section we will prove the main result of this work.
+The results described in the introduction will be consequences of this result and the techniques developed in its proof.

-\begin{theorem} Let $r\geq 3$, let $X$ be a compact K\"ahler manifold and let $G=\pi_1 X$.
+\begin{theorem} Let $r\geq 3$, let $X$ be a compact K\"ahler manifold and let $G=\pi_1 (X)$.
 Let $\phi: G \rightarrow \G_{g_1}\times \dots \times \G_{g_r}$ be a homomorphism with full subdirect image which can be realised by a holomorphic map $f: X \rightarrow S_{g_1}\times \dots \times S_{g_r}$.
-Assume that \begin{itemize} \item $\phi(G)$ is coabelian and a proper subgroup of $\G_{g_1}\times \dots \times \G_{g_r}$; and \item for $1\leq i_1 < \dots < i_{r-1}\leq r$ the composition $q_{i_1,\dots,i_{r-1}}\circ f: X \rightarrow S_{g_{i_1}}\times \dots \times S_{g_{i_{r-1}}}$ is surjective. \end{itemize} Then there is an elliptic curve $B$ and branched covers $h_i: S_{g_i}\rightarrow B$ such that $\phi(G)=\pi_1 H$, where $H$ is the connected smooth generic fibre of the holomorphic map $h=\sum_{i=1}^r h_i: S_{g_1}\times \dots \times S_{g_r}\rightarrow B$.
+Assume that \begin{itemize} \item $\phi(G)$ is coabelian and a proper subgroup of $\G_{g_1}\times \dots \times \G_{g_r}$; and \item for $1\leq i_1 < \dots < i_{r-1}\leq r$ the composition $q_{i_1,\dots,i_{r-1}}\circ f: X \rightarrow S_{g_{i_1}}\times \dots \times S_{g_{i_{r-1}}}$ is surjective. \end{itemize} Then there is an elliptic curve $B$ and branched covers $h_i: S_{g_i}\rightarrow B$ such that $\phi(G)=\pi_1 (H)$, where $H$ is the connected smooth generic fibre of the holomorphic map $h=\sum_{i=1}^r h_i: S_{g_1}\times \dots \times S_{g_r}\rightarrow B$.

 Moreover, $f(X)$ is a (possibly singular) fibre of $h$. \end{theorem}